 Faculty: The GSEM Institute of Economics and Econometrics’ faculty members specialize in labor economics, development and environmental economics, international economics and trade, as well as urban economics and econometrics.
-The full list of Institute's professors and their profiles can be found here.
+The full list of the Institute's professors and their profiles can be found here.

 Financial support: The GSEM offers Ph.D. students financial support, usually in the form of teaching assistant contracts.
 The number of assistantships is limited and is allocated on the basis of academic merit.
 Research funds may provide additional financial support.

-Please check the Study Plan.
+Please consult the Study Plan.